Timepiece (Hourglass #2) by Myra McEntire

 I didn't remember Kaleb that well from Hourglass, except that he was the other guy in the love triangle, the one who didn't get the girl.
-(ETA: Okay, that was the Hourglass spoiler, and clearly I could have worded that in a better way, because now Jen M has gone and scolded me in comments for dissing Kaleb.
+(ETA: Okay, that was the Hourglass spoiler, and clearly I could have worded that in a better way, because now Jen M of Some Like it Paranormal has gone and scolded me in comments for dissing Kaleb.
 See below.)

 But what a cool idea to have this book narrated by a different character!
 I mean, what typically happens in book two of a YA trilogy is that the guy who did get the girl has to be separated from her by a misunderstanding or imprisonment or presumed death or whatever.
 So switching narrators and putting Kaleb and and Lily in the forefront and Em and Michael more in the background put a whole new spin on things.

 I liked Kaleb as a narrator.
 He was a smart aleck who was sad and wounded underneath.
 I also liked the fact that he and Lily had insta-hate rather than insta-love, which made for a refreshing change of pace and led to a great deal of verbal sparring.
 I enjoyed finding out more about Lily, who has an interesting backstory that Hourglass didn't delve into.